Hkc1673/Hkc1673/README.md

 - 💬 Ask me about anything that you want to learn

 ## Npm Package
-  - [react-formik-form-generator](https://www.npmjs.com/package/react-formik-form-generator).
-This package is a small helper for generator forms with Formik, Yup validation and styled-component easily.
+  - [react-formik-form-generator](https://www.npmjs.com/package/react-formik-form-generator) is a small helper for generator forms with Formik, Yup validation and styled-component easily.
 It can generate login forms, survey forms and other forms on JSON schema model definition.

-- [react-text-input-mask](https://www.npmjs.com/package/react-text-input-mask).
-This package is a React component that provides input masking functionality.
+- [react-text-input-mask](https://www.npmjs.com/package/react-text-input-mask) is a React component that provides input masking functionality.
 It allows you to enforce a specific input format, such as phone numbers, card number, or any custom pattern, directly within an input field.

 ## Medium Articles